vmchale/either/README.md

 [Data.Either](https://hackage.haskell.org/package/base-4.10.1.0/docs/Data-Either.html)
 for Haskell.

-It's not really complete yet, but it's probably useful in its current state (do beware of un-implemented templates).
+It is not fully complete yet.

 ## Use